Fogón Asado: Traditional Asado Turned Fine Dining Tasting Menu

 A lot of meat is about to be consumed and you’ll need the rest of the night to digest before collapsing into bed.

-We showed up and were taken to our seats, right in front of the massive fire.
-A cocktail made with torrontes wine and yerba mate gin was waiting for us.
+We arrived and were taken to our seats, directly in front of a massive fire.

 An Asado in 8 Courses